 Big game hunter Goofy is riding his trusty elephant in search of a tiger.
 Unfortunately, while they are stopped for lunch, the tiger finds them, and soon enough, Goofy is separated from his rifle.
 The tiger toys with the goof for a while, then peels off the sole of one shoe and heads for the foot.
 Meanwhile, Goofy's been preparing a hotfoot for his tormentor, which gets him a small head start on the chase that follows.
 After a fair bit of chasing, Goofy's elephant comes to the rescue.
-Written by

 Jon Reeves <firstname.lastname@example.org>

 Most of the animation of the tiger was handled by Disney animator Milt Kahl